On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Related Work

 \textit{Influence Maximization} proposes a real-world alternative to the above models.
 Specifically, under some limitations in resources - and precisely in the number of seed nodes that the propagation process could be initiated from~\cite{tong2017adaptive} - it aims to maximize the expected influence in the network~\cite{borodin2010threshold}.

 As a result, \textit{Influence Maximization} aims at optimizing the seed selection process by minimizing the selection cost~\cite{chen2009approximability, long2011minimizing}, or even sustaining the spread of the cascade above a specified threshold~\cite{long2011minimizing}.
 For this purpose, the greedy approach is shown to outperform methods based on network and node properties~\cite{kempe2003maximizing}, however many optimization methods have been proposed as the simple greedy version is computationally infeasible.
 In particular \textit{Cost-Effective Lazy Forward selection} ($CELF$) leverages the mathematical set property of submodularity, achieving an 700\% improvement in execution time~\cite{leskovec2007cost}, while \textit{Single Discount (SD)} and \textit{Degree Discount (DD)} heuristics outperform $CELF$ in terms of execution time by more than six orders of magnitude while maintaining a high influence spread~\cite{chen2009efficient}.
 In particular, $SD$ finds the most central nodes based on an iterative selection and removal process, while $DD$ is fine-tuned towards $IC$ model and exploits its user activation probability.
+In the opposite direction than the degree heuristics, Morone et al.~\cite{morone2015influence} propose the usage of low degree and high betweenness nodes as seeds, based on the intuition that degree by itself is not sufficient to capture a node's importance.
+Instead, these special bridge nodes are shown to be highly efficient as they are crucial for the information flow despite their loose connectivity.

 Besides $IC$ and $LT$ models, \textit{Simulated Annealing} optimizes the spread function of the diffusion process both in terms of time and magnitude through a local search algorithm~\cite{jiang2011simulated}, while heat diffusion is utilized to simulate information diffusion~\cite{ma2008mining}.
 These natural approaches introduce the decaying effect of time on a user's influence and they have largely inspired the \textit{Decaying Aggression Transfer} healing mechanism proposed in our work.